First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 Before I get started i will ask you a bunch of questions about the story so I have enough background information to base my editing on.
 Don't worry, the questions aren't hard and you might find when answering them a lightbulb goes off over your head and issues resolve themselves or at least become clearer to you.

-Once that’s done I’ll send it all to you to read, digest, run screaming for the hills (hopefully not), and then make yourself a big cup of your favourite beverage and get back into the story, refreshed and encouraged.
+Once that’s done I’ll send it all to you to read and digest, and then make yourself a big cup of your favourite beverage and get back into the story, refreshed and encouraged.

 On the second round I will only check the areas I had highlighted and any new material you may have added.